-The photo above shows such a rack; canned goods are inserted in the top of each section, roll back and down until coming to the front at the bottom where they are removed as needed.
-This particular rack can be assembled with different widths of cans in mind: the right hand section was configured for tuna fish cans, while the next section is for soup cans or shorter vegetable cans.
-Each section holds 6 regular sized cans of vegetables, for a total of about 48 cans of food.
+The photo above shows such a rack; canned goods are inserted in the top of each section, rolling back and down until coming to the front at the bottom where they are removed as needed.
+This particular rack can be assembled with different widths of cans in mind; the right-hand section was configured for tuna fish cans while the next section is for soup cans or shorter vegetable cans.
+Each section holds six regular-sized cans of vegetables for a total of about 48 cans of food.

-Although the pantry in the photo was custom designed and built during a home remodel project the pantry still needed some kind of canned food storage system, and the rack shown fit the bill perfectly.
+Although the pantry in the photo was custom designed and built during a home remodeling project, the pantry still needed some kind of canned food storage system, and the rack shown fit the bill perfectly.

 CanSolidator Canned Food Racks

 CanSolidator makes a product very similar to the one pictured above, and in several different sizes.